12 releases (breaking)

 environments ✨

-features, so it can be used in no_std
+and OS dependencies, so it can be used in no_std

-environments such as kernels and embedded device.
+environments such as kernel and embedded devices.

 ✨ Fast speed ✨